 Once the required temperature is achieved, the compressor automatically turns off.
 Similarly, if the temperature increases, the compressor turns on to cool the ice basket.

 This automatic Turn ON- Turn OFF process makes a knocking sound.
 You don’t need to worry about it.

 3. Water Levels

 If you have a portable ice maker then maintaining the water level is a little difficult.
 Once the water level is reduced, the machine stops making ice resulting in a knocking sound.

 If your ice maker is connected to a water line directly then it might be possible that- water line is clogged with scale formation.
 In that case, you have to clean your ice maker and water line properly.

 4. Faulty Water Pump

-A water pump helps to bring water from reservoir to freezing compartment.
-In case, your water pump is faulty or clogged then no water supplied to freezing compartment.
-Due to which, a knocking sounds occurs.
+A water pump helps to bring water from the reservoir to the freezing compartment.
+In case, your water pump is faulty or clogged then no water is supplied to the freezing compartment.
+Due to this, knocking sounds occur.

 If your water pump is not working then it’s time to call your ice maker brand for repairs or replacement.

-You might be thinking- if ice maker is made for cooling purposes then why heating is required.
+You might be thinking- if the ice maker is made for cooling purposes then why heating is required.
 So, let me explain this-

 Once water is supplied to the freezing compartment, the ice cubes are made.
-But, due to freezing effect, it stick to the moulds.
-In order to take it off from cubes mould, heating is required.
+But, due to the freezing effect, it sticks to the molds.
+In order to take it off from cubes mold, heating is required.

 Due to heating, it produces a knocking sound.
 However, if the knocking sound continues for more than one minute then it’s not because of heating.
 There must be some other problems with your machine.